 Drama at key stage 3 is a curriculum like no other!
 Students will enter a space where anything can happen, and the possibilities are endless!
 At key stage 3 students are expected to not only develop their skills and knowledge of drama but think compassionately and critically about events that take place in the real world.

 Woodbridge Drama at key stage 3 utilises ‘process drama’ as an avenue for learning.
-This creative and immersive avenue projects students in to various challenging and unique scenarios in which they must respond in role.
-Students may become deserted on a tropical island or find themselves exploring a haunted manor.
+This creative and immersive avenue projects students into various challenging and unique scenarios in which they must respond in role.
+Students may become silent movie stars or find themselves exploring a haunted manor.
 Students will investigate topical and political events such as the London Riots and the Refugee Crisis.
-We will explore historical periods from the Salem Witch Trials to Thatcher’s England.
+We will explore historical periods from the Italian theatre to Thatcher’s England.
 Students will explore controversial questions regarding poverty, human rights and wealth.
-Students will work with play texts that will inform their opinions of culture and way people live, as well as this countries important heritage.
+Students will work with play texts that will inform their opinions of culture and way people live, as well as this country's important heritage.
 We aim to create a rich curriculum that shapes the whole child, in addition to the acquisition of key dramatic skills and techniques.
 Whilst Drama is wholly practical, learners consolidate their knowledge by completing self-reflections and conducting peer and self-assessments.

 KS4 – GCSE (EDUQAS Drama)

 GCSE Drama is an outstanding opportunity for those who are passionate about theatre making and creativity!
 Studying Drama is an enriching and challenging endeavour- it is not just for those wanting to enter a career in the performing arts industry.
 Drama is a highly valued qualification recognised by employers and universities.
-Candidates with qualifications in Drama are thought be excellent communicators, versatile, resilient and confident.
+Candidates with qualifications in Drama are thought to be excellent communicators, versatile, resilient and confident.